-As a financial adviser with an 80 year old mother who I helped deal with her 90 year old sister’s affairs, I’m acutely aware of the women’s retirement crisis.
-I was listening to Sallie Krawcheck on Morning Joe, April 27 who highlighted that the face of nursing homes was decidedly female.
+As a financial adviser with an 86 year old mother, who I helped deal with her older sister’s affairs in 2015, I’m acutely aware of the women’s retirement crisis.
+I remember listening to Sallie Krawcheck on Morning Joe, in April of that year.
+Sally highlighted that the face of nursing homes was decidedly female.
 I saw this first hand when my aunt moved from her home to a nursing home when the care from my cousin was no longer good enough.
 My aunt and my mother were from the generation that benefited from Social Security and pensions.
 As you know, things have changed.
 Let’s look at the issues that many women face today.

 Women’s retirement and the downside of living a long healthy life

 For quite some time women have lived longer than men of the same age.
 Social security offers a benefit that assumed a heterosexual marriage.
-Many women such as my mother married men were older than themselves.
+Many women such as my mother married men who were older than themselves.
 My mom was 7 years younger than my dad.
-My mother has already lived 10 years past when my dad died.
-If the projections hold, she will live 17 years without the additional financial resources that my dad brought to her house from pension and Social Security.
+She has already lived 16 years past when my dad died.
+If the projections hold, she will live 11 more years without the additional financial resources that my dad brought to her house from pension and Social Security.
 My aunt lived 29 years after her husband died!
-She had no children to help care for her.
+She also had no children to help care for her.

-Few people I know actually work with someone who is calculating what their potential healthcare and long term care expenses will be in the future.
+Few people I know actually work with someone who is calculating what their potential healthcare and long-term care expenses will be in the future.
 My mom was blessed to have great healthcare.
-I know that is not the case with many seniors that balance paying for medications against living expenses.
-Regarding long term care, I know from my aunt and mother they would much rather live at home than be in either assisted-living or in a nursing home.
-As an only child with grade school age children, I am not an option for providing in-home care for my mom.
+I know that is not the case with many seniors who balance paying for medications against living expenses.
+Regarding long-term care, I know from my aunt and mother they would much rather live at home than be in either assisted living or in a nursing home.
+As an only child with grade school-age children, I am also not an option for providing in-home care for my mom.

 Single women’s retirement and the downside of living a long healthy life

 There are many women who remain single their entire lives.
 My wife’s aunt is one example.
 She does not have the additional income that would come from having a husband that worked outside the home.
 This further multiplies the economic impact of the 78% of what a man earns wage gap that many women face.
 Single women do not receive any survivor benefits from pensions, etc. They’re all on their own.
-Terry Savage, speaking at Money Smart week in Chicago highlighted that potentially the most challenged women in retirement are those who are 60+ without a spouse, life partner or children.
+Terry Savage, when speaking at Money Smart Week in Chicago a few years ago highlighted that potentially the most challenged women in retirement are those who are 60+ without a spouse, life partner, or children.
 Who will care for them when their time comes?
 There is a huge need for during your life estate planning, healthcare powers of attorney for healthcare and property, as well as directives and letters of instruction, etc.

-When taking care of others impact women’s retirement
+Taking care of others can and will impact a women’s retirement

 Women’s retirement planning is different